ytabatabaee/AmazonSentiment/README.md

 If you have Python3 and pip, use `pip install -r requirements.txt` to install all dependencies.

 The main sentiment analysis software is `sentiment_analyzer.py` and the other codes are available in the [/src](https://github.com/ytabatabaee/AmazonSentiment/tree/main/src) directory.
 The jupyter notebook [/src/Amazon_reviews_analysis.ipynb](https://github.com/ytabatabaee/AmazonSentiment/blob/main/src/Amazon_reviews_analysis.ipynb) contains a demo of using these codes in training the sentiment analysis classifiers and the results of a data analysis on the Amazon review data.
-You can open this notebook in Google Colab https://colab.research.google.com/drive/1NklcGO4wKo8sM_oQ7rIbRRwOvYaGZ75z?usp=sharing and run the cells. **The jupyter notebook also serves as the report of the results of this project.**  The code has three main functionalities:
+You can open this notebook in Google Colab https://colab.research.google.com/drive/1NklcGO4wKo8sM_oQ7rIbRRwOvYaGZ75z?usp=sharing and run the cells. **The jupyter notebook also serves as the report of all the results of this project, alongside this documentation.**  The code has two main parts:

-- Preprocessing: fuctions for preprcessing the text ()
+- Preprocessing and data analysis: included in `preprcessing.py`, and has functions for preprocessing and cleaning the text data and extracting common words, bigrams, etc. The jupyter notebook shows how these functions can be used for processing and analysis of the review data.
-- Data analysis:
+- Sentiment analysis: Codes in `training.py` as well as the second half of the jupyter notebook are related to training the sentiment analysis classifiers.

-- Sentiment analysis
+All the codes have detailed comments to enable further development.

 ## Software usage
 The sentiment analysis tool is implemented as a command-line software that takes a product review and a pre-trained sentiment classifier as input and predicts the rating (an integer between 1 to 5) and the sentiment of the review (Good, Bad, Average), as well as a probability distribution over the five rating classes.